pvanlaake/CFtime/README.md

 # Create the month factor from the time object
 f_month <- CFfactor(time, "month")

-# Now average the daily data to monthly data
+# Now sum the daily data to monthly data
 # Dimensions 1 and 2 are longitude and latitude, the third dimension is time
 pr_month <- aperm(apply(pr, 1:2, tapply, f_month, sum), c(2, 3, 1))
 dimnames(pr_month)[[3]] <- levels(f_month)